StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ### There will always tend to be at least some text content that is not yet backed by video and audio

 The order in which content is filled out is always text ➜ video/audio; that is, at any given point in time, there will almost certainly be some written studies on the site that I have not yet recorded the videos for.
-Making the videos<!--, ripping the audio, --> and then subsequently making the timestamps/transcripts is not terribly complicated, but it does take some time and effort.
+Making the videos and then subsequently organizing the timestamps/transcripts is not terribly complicated now that I've automated most of the process, but it does take some effort nonetheless.
+The time to record things, if nothing else.

 Once I have checked-over and polished some content, I may be comfortable releasing it on the site (in written form) before I really feel like it is the right time for me to make the video for it.
 It may prove to be useful to people in written form long before I might be able to get around to making the video, so why wouldn't I let people make use of it in this intervening period?